Table of Contents

 On May 28, Paul Pelosi was in his Porsche and was driving across a state road when he collided with a Jeep in Napa County.
-According to the San Francisco Chronicle, California Highway Patrol authorities stated that both motor vehicles had “major collision damage” as a result of the car accident.
+According to the San Francisco Chronicle, California Highway Patrol authorities stated that both motor vehicles had “major collision damage” due to the car accident.

 Furthermore, the complaint also reported that Pelosi displayed signs of intoxication during field sobriety tests, the Chronicle claimed.

 The Jeep’s driver complained of shoulder, arm, and neck pain after the incident and claimed to be experiencing headaches that he hadn’t before the accident.
-Paul Pelosi and the driver of the other motor vehicle both declined medical attention at the scene of the collision.
+Paul Pelosi and the other motor vehicle driver declined medical attention at the scene of the collision.

-Paul Pelosi could be sentenced to up to five years of probation as well as at least five days in jail if found guilty of driving under the influence of alcohol causing injury.
+Paul Pelosi could be sentenced to up to five years of probation and at least five days in jail if found guilty of driving under the influence of alcohol and causing injury.
 According to the Chronicle, he might also be required to attend a court-mandated “drinking driver class” or install an “ignition interlock device” in his car.

-Paul Pelosi’s spokesperson refused to comment as mentioned by the San Francisco Chronicle.
+Paul Pelosi’s spokesperson refused to comment, as the San Francisco Chronicle mentioned.
 Nancy Pelosi wasn’t with her long-term husband when the incident occurred.
 When the accident happened, Nancy Pelosi was on the East Coast.
 Nancy Pelosi is the representative for San Francisco’s 12th congressional district.
-The Chronicle also stated that Pelosi’s husband was released as he promised to appear in court for his arraignment on 3 August.
+The Chronicle also stated that Pelosi’s husband was released as he promised to appear in court for his arraignment on August 3.
 He was given a $5,000 bail to get out of jail the next day.

-He further added that their counsel submitted documents to both parties requesting the disclosure of the full video along with explanations.
+He added that their counsel submitted documents to both parties requesting the disclosure of the full video along with explanations.
 Watters stated that all they’re asking for is transparency.
-Lastly, he added that they will file a lawsuit if they don’t receive a response.
+Lastly, he added that they would file a lawsuit if they didn’t receive a response.

 According to the law, the officer must submit a sworn report to the DMV along with a copy of the completed Notice of Suspension or Revocation form and any driver’s licenses, including a commercial driver’s license, they have in their possession.
 DMV automatically initiates an administrative review that looks at the report from the officer, the order suspending or revoking your license, and any test results.
-Within 10 days of receiving the suspension order, you are entitled to ask the DMV for a hearing.
+You are entitled to ask the DMV for a hearing within ten days of receiving the suspension order.

-If you were suspended due to a violation of the Zero Tolerance Law and were under the age of 21, the reissue charge stays at $100.
+If you were suspended due to violating the Zero Tolerance Law and were under 21, the reissue charge stays at $100.
 You can apply for a new driver’s license at a DMV field office if it is found that there is no justification for the revocation.
 Similar procedures apply to commercial drivers.

 If you are at least 21 years old and a breath, blood sample, or urine test revealed that you had a blood alcohol level of 0.08 percent or higher causing injury:

-Your driving privileges will be revoked for one year if you are under 21 years old, underwent a PAS test or another type of chemical test, and the findings revealed a BAC of 0.01 percent or more as well as higher causing injury.
+Your driving privileges will be revoked for one year if you are under 21 years old, underwent a PAS test or another chemical test, and the findings revealed a BAC of 0.01 percent or more and higher, causing injury.

-If you’re on court-ordered probation for a DUI conviction, an officer serves you an instant order of suspension if your blood alcohol level, as determined by a PAS device or other chemical test, is 0.01 percent or above.
+Suppose you’re on court-ordered probation for a DUI conviction.
+In that case, an officer serves you an instant order of suspension if your blood alcohol level, as determined by a PAS device or other chemical test, is 0.01 percent or above.
 This is an APS activity.
-The placement of an ignition interlock device depends on the judge, the state, and DUI history.
+The placement of an ignition interlock device depends on the judge, the state, and the DUI history.